What the Hell is Going on With Pharrell Williams' Tour Rider?

 This is all well and good until we get to the brackets.
 Note those brackets: “very important” they state.
 In context of the rest of the list, which is mostly made up of ethically sourced mineral water and snacks for toddlers, to stress the importance of a box of matches seems a bit weird.
 What are they for, Pharrell, that you cannot possibly do without?
 Do you carry candles wherever you go and perform a vigil before each gig?
 Do you love getting high but consider the mass-production of plastic lighters harmful to Planet Earth?
 Or do you have little matchstick pub tricks you like to do to keep your roadies entertained?
 WHAT IS IT, WILLIAMS?

-1 Liter Bottle of Silver Patron Tequila, 1 Liter Bottle of Ketel One Vodka, 12 Bottles of Stella (Chilled)
+1 Litre Bottle of Silver Patron Tequila, 1 Litre Bottle of Ketel One Vodka, 12 Bottles of Stella (Chilled)

 There is something very humbling about this selection of booze.
 For someone of Pharrell’s status, it’s actually quite humanising to know that his taste in alcoholic beverages doesn’t venture outside of the stock list at a Revolution Vodka Bar.
 He’s one of us.